 Material will be required to construct the Proposed Scheme.
-These materials will be comprised of standard construction materials, paving materials, landscaping materials, street furniture, paints, lighting, junction infrastructure materials and fill materials, as required.
+These materials will mainly be comprised of standard construction materials, paving materials, landscaping materials, street furniture, paints, lighting, junction infrastructure materials and fill materials, as required.
 This Chapter covers the major materials needing to be imported to the site for the purposes of construction of the Proposed Scheme (i.e. concrete, granular fill / aggregate, asphalt and structural steel).
-Any materials arising from within the Proposed Scheme boundary which are to be reused within the Proposed Scheme (e.g. excavated soils), are assessed in Chapter 18 (Waste & Resources).
+Any materials arising from within the site which are to be reused within the Proposed Scheme (e.g. excavated soils), are assessed in Chapter 18 (Waste & Resources).

-19.4.2 Do Nothing Scenario
+19.4.2 'Do Nothing' Scenario

-In the Do Nothing scenario, the Proposed Scheme would not be implemented and there would be no changes to existing infrastructure or utilities as a result of the Proposed Scheme.
-Therefore, there would be a Neutral impact on infrastructure and utilities under the Do Nothing scenario.
+In the 'Do Nothing' scenario, the Proposed Scheme would not be implemented and there would be no changes to existing infrastructure or utilities as a result of the Proposed Scheme.
+Therefore, there would be a Neutral impact on infrastructure and utilities under the 'Do Nothing' scenario.

-Similarly, with respect to imported material, the Do Nothing scenario means that there is no requirement to import material for the construction of the Proposed Scheme.
-Therefore, this material is not consumed by the Proposed Scheme, and the impact under the Do Nothing scenario is Neutral.
+Similarly, with respect to imported material, the 'Do Nothing' scenario means that there is no requirement to import material for the construction of the Proposed Scheme.
+Therefore, this material is not consumed by the Proposed Scheme, and the impact under the 'Do Nothing' scenario is Neutral.